 Lloyd has never stopped acting and will continue to do so into the year 2020.
 In Back to the Future (1985), he used prosthetic make-up in order to appear 30 years older than he did in his 1955 sequences, which are the film’s focus.
 The 1985 Doc Brown had more screen time in the sequels.
 The authors Robert Zemeckis and Bob Gale came up with the idea of Doc Brown going to a rejuvenation clinic in the future so that he doesn’t have to put on a lot of make-up every day.
 While playing Dr. Emmett L. “Doc” Brown in Back to the Future (1985), Emmett is seen hanging on the arm of a massive clock.
 In the movie Safety Last!, Harold Lloyd (who is not related) performed a similar act (1923).

-Darrow School alumni include Chris ‘Mad Dog’ Russo, Gregory Hughes, and Jane Feldman, a photographer.
-In a June 2009 interview, he remarked that the character of Klingon leader Kruge in Star Trek III: The Search for Spock (1984) was one of his favourite performances.
-Star Trek III: The Search for Spock (1984) was one of his first experiences with using communicators.
-Instead of speaking into his communicator, he would often yell his lines into the air.
+Lloyd attended Darrow School, which has produced notable alumni such as Chris ‘Mad Dog’ Russo, Gregory Hughes, and Jane Feldman.
+In a 2009 interview, he named his role as Klingon leader Kruge in Star Trek III: The Search for Spock as one of his favorites.
+During the film’s production, Lloyd struggled to use his communicator and would often yell his lines into the air.

-After playing Fester Addams in The Addams Family, he served as the visual inspiration for Gru, the primary character in Despicable Me (2010) and its sequels (1991).
-At the time, he was 72 years old.
-Despicable Me 3 (2017) was also inspired by his portrayal of Fester Addams, Gru’s long-lost brother, in Addams Family Values (1993).
-One Flew Over the Cuckoo’s Nest (1975), Back to the Future (1985) and Who Framed Roger Rabbit (1986) are included in the Library of Congress’s National Film Registry as “culturally, historically or aesthetically important” (1988).
+Lloyd’s portrayal of Fester Addams in The Addams Family inspired the character of Gru in the Despicable Me films.
+He was 72 years old at the time of the film’s release in 2010.
+His role as Fester Addams also inspired the character of Gru’s long-lost brother in Addams Family Values (1993).
+One Flew Over the Cuckoo’s Nest (1975), Back to the Future (1985), and Who Framed Roger Rabbit (1988) are all included in the Library of Congress’s National Film Registry as culturally, historically, or aesthetically significant films.

 Lewis Henry Lapham (1858-1934), his maternal grandfather, was an entrepreneur who amassed wealth by combining minor leather-related businesses.
 Texaco Oil Company counts him among its founders.